Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

 // @public
 export type AgentsApiToolChoiceOptionModeOutput = string;

+// Warning: (ae-forgotten-export) The symbol "AgentsApiToolChoiceOptionModeOutput_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AgentsNamedToolChoiceOutput_2" needs to be exported by the entry point index.d.ts
+//
 // @public
-export type AgentsApiToolChoiceOptionOutput = string | AgentsApiToolChoiceOptionModeOutput | AgentsNamedToolChoiceOutput;
+export type AgentsApiToolChoiceOptionOutput = string | AgentsApiToolChoiceOptionModeOutput_2 | AgentsNamedToolChoiceOutput_2;

 // @public
 export interface AgentsNamedToolChoice {